A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Application to the numerical simulation of dewetting

-Other approaches have been developed, such as \cite{cahn1977critical} where Cahn proposed a phase-field approach to model the situation in \cite{cahn1977critical} using a additional surface energy on the boundary of the solid phase.
-However, this method is only applicable for for contact angles $\theta < \frac{\pi}{2}$.
-An approach using the smoothed boundary conditions in order to force the correct contact angle condition is available in \cite{turco2009wetting} within the Allen-Cahn equation context.
-Other methods relying on the Allen-Cahn equation using this idea are proposed in \cite{ben2014phase,diewald2018investigating}.
-Other methods using a wall components boundary conditions with a third order polynomial to impose the contact angle have been proposed in \cite{sibley2013contact,sibley2013moving,aymard2019linear}.
+Other approaches have been developed to simulate either wetting without convection or dewetting.
+For example Cahn proposed in~\cite{cahn1977critical} a phase-field approach with an additional surface energy on the boundary of the solid phase but the method is only applicable for a contact angle $\theta < \frac{\pi}{2}$.
+An approach coupling the Allen-Cahn equation and smoothed boundary conditions to force the correct contact angle condition is available in \cite{turco2009wetting}.
+Other methods based on the Allen-Cahn equation and using this idea are proposed in \cite{ben2014phase,diewald2018investigating}.
+Alternative methods using wall boundary conditions with a third order polynomial to impose the contact angle are proposed in \cite{sibley2013contact,sibley2013moving,aymard2019linear}.
 A convexity splitting scheme using this idea with a sinusoidal boundary condition can be found in \cite{wei2020integral}.
-In \cite{dong2012imposing,metzger2015numerical,carlson2011dissipation,shen2015efficient,boyer2017ddfv} the angle is imposed by using a wall components boundary conditions as mentionned in the previous paragraph.
-The dynamic case can be treated via a coupled Cahn-Hilliard/Navier-Stokes system.
-In most cases, see for example \cite{jacqmin1999calculation,liu2003phase,turco2009wetting,abels2009diffuse,boyer2010cahn}, the contact angle is fixed to the static contact angle $\frac{\pi}{2}$.
+In \cite{dong2012imposing,metzger2015numerical,carlson2011dissipation,shen2015efficient,boyer2017ddfv} the angle is imposed using wall boundary conditions again.
+The dynamic case {with convection} can be treated via a coupled Cahn--Hilliard/Navier-Stokes system.
+In most cases, see for example \cite{jacqmin1999calculation,liu2003phase,turco2009wetting,abels2009diffuse,boyer2010cahn}, the contact angle is set to the static contact angle $\frac{\pi}{2}$.

-In the convolution-thresholding framework, some recent approaches have been proposed to simulate the wetting phenomenon.
-Expanding the original scheme of Merriman, Bence and Osher \cite{merriman1992diffusion}, Esedoglu and Otto have proposed a multiphase convolution-thresholding method in \cite{esedog2015threshold} for arbitrary surface tensions satisfying the triangle inequality.
-Wang et al. then applied this generalization to the Wetting case in \cite{wang2019improved}.
+In the convolution-thresholding framework, some recent approaches have been proposed to simulate the dewetting process or wetting without convection.
+Expanding the original scheme of Bence, Merriman, and Osher \cite{merriman1992diffusion}, Esedoglu and Otto have proposed in \cite{esedog2015threshold} a multiphase convolution-thresholding method for arbitrary surface tensions satisfying the triangle inequality.
+Wang et al.~\cite{wang2019improved} then applied this generalization to the wetting case.
 A different approach proposed in \cite{xu2019adaptive} does not impose the contact angle in the formulation but requires the use of sophisticated techniques while solving the heat equation.